beshu-tech/readonlyrest-docs/elasticsearch-details/groups-rule-mapping.md

 * a list of groups within the ones precendently inserted in the groups rules of the ACL blocks
 * optional: a remote authorization rule (ldap_authorization, groups_provider_authorization, etc.)

-When the groups rule and the authorization rule are used together, we obtain "group mapping".
+When the `groups` rule and the authorization rule are used together, we obtain "group mapping".
 That is: we are effectively mapping remote groups to local groups.
+There are two types of mapping available: common and detailed mapping.

 *Note:* the rule ldap_auth is the composition of ldap_authentication and ldap_authorization.
 So it can be used as a shortcut for both.
 ## Example